5 Days In the South of France

 Best Time To Go

-As you may have noticed, I am a fan of travel any time of the year!
-But spending 5 days in the South of France has a special purpose.
-Lavender.
+I am a fan of travel any time of the year!
+But spending 5 days in the South of France has a special purpose – Lavender.
 The lavender season is typically from the end of June until early August.
 So, while summer may be the busy time to travel, it is the best if you want to catch the remarkable blooms.
 Summer is hot in Europe, particularly in the south, so be prepared for 80-95 degrees F (30-35 degrees C).

 Where To Stay